 - So, as per the treaty signed by Ali Khan, he had to sack Raymond from his employment.

-- Hyderabad was also loyal to the British during the Indian Rebellion of 1857.
+- Hyderabad was also loyal to the British during the Indian Revolt of 1857.

 - Hyderabad became a British protectorate from 1798 until India’s independence in 1947.
 During this time, the Nizams of Hyderabad were granted a 21-gun salute by the British Crown.